agroscope-ch/srppp/vignettes/joss/paper.md

 a `dm` object [@dm], which is basically a pipe friendly way to work with relational data in R without the need for an external database engine.

-# Relationship to the Federal Office for Food Safety and Veterinary Medicine
+# Relationship to the Federal Food Safety and Veterinary Office

-The Swiss Federal Office for Food Safety and Veterinary Medicine, which coordinates the registration of plant protection products in Switzerland, has noted the open source development of this software package, but accepts no responsibility for the correctness of any functionalities
+The  Federal Food Safety and Veterinary Office, which coordinates the registration of plant protection products in Switzerland, has noted the open source development of this software package, but accepts no responsibility for the correctness of any functionalities